The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 This is the fun and most exciting part for most as you are now on the journey to transforming your smile.

 You can select that they give you a natural looking smile.
-In this instance your veneers will follow the shape of your teeth and current dental profile.
+These veneers will follow the shape of your teeth and current dental profile.

 Alternatively you can select to have a straighter smile, covering crooked teeth.
-In this instance the veneers are designed to be straighter and appear neater.
+In this instance the veneers are designed to be straighter and appear less crowded.

 The key thing to know is that the classics are cheaper and designed for occasional wear.

 Platinum on the other hand is more expensive and is designed for everyday wear.
-You can even wear them when you eat and drink.
+They say that you can even wear them when you eat and drink.

 The last decision to make is the shade of the teeth.
 This is how white the veneers will be.